-- Any student requesting to leave before the end of the school day must be signed out by the parent. - Early dismissals are generally not acceptable. - Parents are requested to make appointments when school is not in session.
+- ◆ Any student requesting to leave before the end of the school day must be signed out by an individual listed on their emergency card.
+Individuals must show a valid picture ID before a student can be signed out. - Early dismissals are generally not acceptable. - Parents are requested to make appointments when school is not in session.